-a.
+- b.
 Materials can be added to/deleted from the documentation file until the unit personnel committee recommendation concerning the action is made.
-However, both the candidate and the unit administrator must be informed of the changes and be provided an opportunity to make additional modifications.
+However, both the candidate and the unit administrator must be informed of the changes and be provided an opportunity to make additional modifications. - c.

-b.
 Appraisal and development materials covering the period of time from the last appraisal and development document through the most recent fall semester shall be added to the RPT documentation file as soon as finalized.
 These documents shall be considered by the unit personnel committee and unit administrator prior to making their recommendations.
-It is expected that this most recent material may have to be added to the file after the RPT documentation file is otherwise complete, however, unit administrators should make strenuous efforts to complete the latest A&D review for each candidate by January 15.
+It is expected that this most recent material may have to be added to the file after the RPT documentation file is otherwise complete, and after the faculty member has signified in writing that the file is otherwise complete; however, unit administrators should make strenuous efforts to complete the latest A&D review for each candidate by January 15.
 No new documentation regarding faculty performance or accomplishments occurring after the end of the immediately preceding calendar year may be added to the file.
-Accomplishments achieved after the candidate's application submission deadline, on or around January 15th, can be applied to the following promotion review period.

-c.
-After the Statement of Recommendation is formulated by the unit personnel committee and recorded, the only documentation that may be added, except as noted in 4 and 5, to a candidate's RPT packet are the Statements of Recommendation from the unit personnel committee, the unit administrator, the OSU-CHS RPT Committee, and the Provost. d.
+Documentation of accomplishments achieved after the application submission deadline can be applied to the following promotion review. - d.
+After the Statement of Recommendation is formulated by the unit personnel committee and recorded, the only documentation that may be added, except as noted in 4 and 5, to a candidate's RPT packet are the Statements of Recommendation from the unit personnel committee, the unit administrator, the OSU-CHS RPT Committee, and the Provost. - e.
 The candidate will be provided one opportunity to respond to a negative Statement of Recommendation and to have that response added to his/her RPT packet.
 The candidate will have three working days following receipt of the first Statement noting denial of the proposed action to formulate a response no longer than 1,000 words.
-The candidate will submit his/her response to the next higher review level, i.e., if the Statement noting denial is received from the department head, the response will be submitted to the Provost 's office within five working days.
+The candidate will submit his/her response to the next higher review level, i.e., if the Statement noting denial is received from the department head, the response will be submitted to the Provost's office within five working days.